modelsbymike3d/arbootcamp/content/snapchat-advanced/100-text-texture.md

 `youtube:mVnml1j_XlM`

 Text components and screen text are well known features of Lens Studio.
 The text texture, however, is lesser known but is a super powerful feature.
-With the text texture, you can add dynamic text directly to the surface of a 3D object.
+With the text texture, you can add dynamic text directly to the surface of a 3D object and this tutorial will show you how.
 You can see an example of this by [clicking here](https://www.snapchat.com/unlock/?type=SNAPCODE&uuid=7a5cfc849edd49e3ba43d099b44746dc&metadata=01) or by scanning the snapcode below.

 ![Snapcode for lens with 3D text](../../snapchat-advanced/text-texture/snapcode.png)